 The legal argument they filed with the state was supported by the historical legacy of Black freedom striving and the history of the University’s treatment of Black workers, extending into enslavement.
 “We knew the 1960s struggle [Foodworkers’ Strikes] and talked a lot about that,” Chris Baumann, a white student organizer with the HKA from 1991 to 1997 explained.
 “Then we found out there had been another in the thirties very similar to what we had done…And then we kept going back further, understanding that the university owned slaves, that Old East and Old West were built by slaves, and so that’s why we started arguing for reparations.
 People always say, ‘Oh, you can’t prove reparations.’
 Well, we felt that we could prove—we did prove reparations.”3

 The housekeepers movement, directed by the legacies of Black freedom striving, shaped the 1996 settlement by using the University’s history as a tool with which to pursue justice for Black low-wage workers at the University, creating a model for how histories of injustice could be used to rectify present conditions.
-Although the potency of the memory of the movement has been diluted, this essay argues that the Cheek-Clark Building exists as a physical representation of the ways in which Black housekeepers and their student supporters used the legacies of previous movements to reclaim the University as an place that they too could assert their ownership of, as white Chapel Hill citizens had done for centuries.
+Although the potency of the memory of the movement behind it has been diluted, the Cheek-Clark Building exists as a physical representation of the ways in which Black housekeepers and their student supporters used the legacies of previous movements to reclaim the University as a place that they too could assert their ownership of, as white Chapel Hill citizens had done for centuries.
 The housekeepers’ reclamation of the University as a dynamic place of resistance is best understood as the confluence of the two prior organizing approaches—a way to claim spaces of resistance by contesting the ways in which those spaces have been inscribed as anti-Black, using the history of Black freedom striving to do so.
 In asserting their claims to the history and place of the University, the housekeepers movement established a new approach for spatially-based racial justice movements to challenge the white supremacy of the cultural landscape using the history of Black freedom striving in Chapel Hill.

 Forming the Housekeepers Association

 For decades before the formation of the HKA, Black workers at the University campaigned for racial and economic justice from the institution.
 Although there are numerous individuals who organized on behalf of Black workers in the nineteenth and early twentieth centuries, the HKA followed most directly in the steps of the Janitors’ Association of the 1930s and 1940s.
 As the effects of the Great Depression came to Chapel Hill following the 1929 stock market crash, the University threatened a ten percent pay cut to the wages of the janitorial staff.
-In response, four Black janitors—Frank Hairston, Elliot Washington, Melvin Rich, and Kennon Cheek—began meeting regularly to discuss issues arising from their jobs and eventually, their options for organizing against the potential pay cuts.
+In response, four Black janitors—Frank Hairston, Elliot Washington, Melvin Rich, and Kennon Cheek—began meeting regularly to discuss issues arising from their jobs, and eventually, their options for organizing against the potential pay cuts.
 The Janitors’ Association formed on April 14, 1930, with Kennon Cheek as its president, a position he held for three years.
 Early victories for the organization included “a week’s paid vacation, showers in the janitors’ bathrooms, and increased communication between the janitors and upper level administrators.”4

 In 1942, the Janitors’ Association reorganized to become the Local 403-P of the State, County, and Municipal Workers of America, an organization affiliated with the Congress of Industrial Organizations (CIO).
 With Rebecca Clark serving as its shop steward, the organization (now representing all low-wage University workers) in 1947 won wage increases for laundry workers, safer work spaces, and more reasonable work schedules.
 As McCarthyism swept through Chapel Hill in the 1950s, the national CIO merged with the more conservative American Federation of Labor, significantly diminishing the capacity for the University’s workers to continue to organize for significant change.5 The next major wave of labor activism at the University was the Foodworkers’ Strikes of 1969, recounted in Lenoir Hall and Manning Hall.
 Both the Janitors’ Association and the Foodworkers’ Strikes provided the UNC Housekeepers Association with two strong models of how the University’s Black low-wage workers organized for dignity and equity in pay, treatment, and working conditions, historical precedents that the HKA utilized in the reclamation of a radical history of Black freedom striving at the University, which they used to build their own movement.